 Obeying the following signs and rules will help everyone enjoy their trip out.
-It also helps to adopt a cautious attitude when on a bike, be aware of what’s around you, and be predictable with your own position on a bikeway or road when riding.
+It also helps to adopt a cautious attitude when riding, be aware of what’s around you, and be predictable with your own position on a bikeway or road.

 Below is a number of signs you may encounter while riding in Brisbane:

 Bike riders keep left and pedestrians are not to block the path.
 As an early warning to people walking or running, it is a good idea to sound your bell early, and slow down when overtaking.

 Both bike riders and pedestrians/runners have their own pathway, but all users need to be mindful of each other.

 Only people riding bikes are permitted to use these paths.

 The bikeway crosses a road ahead and bike riders need to give way to people who are driving.